In this Article

 Health Benefits of Cucumber for Pregnant Women

-Although cucumbers have their cons when it comes to pregnancy, here’s a list of popular health benefits that may make you consider adding a small amount of cucumbers in your pregnancy diet, especially if you’re craving them.
+Although cucumbers have their cons when it comes to pregnancy, here’s a list of popular health benefits that may make you consider adding a small number of cucumbers in your pregnancy diet, especially if you’re craving them.

 1. Low in Calories